robbert9096/estateRobert/README.md

 # estateRobert
 Real Estate Python, HTML, CSS, PostgreSQL
 * You can add property listings
-* You can search , browse, make enquries
+* You can search , browse, make inquiry
 * You can add realtors
 # Preview
 ![acts_of_vegeance](https://user-images.githubusercontent.com/112253320/192522493-1a20f39c-2e90-4163-8ccb-4c3902edc628.jpg)